NUBYRA/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The warped image is sliced into a set of 10 windows and search for the lane lines in these windows.
+See Cell # 17 in `P4.ipynb`

-However, before moving any further we need to find the starting point of the lane lines (at the bottom of the image).
-In this particular scenario we can compute a particular histogram of the image.
-This histogram will sum up the pixel values in the image and will help us in identify the starting point of the lines.
+To identify lane-lines need to decide explicitly which pixels are part of the lines and which belong to the left line and which belong to the right line.
+First take a histogram along all the columns in the lower half of the image.
+With this histogram, add up the pixel values along each column in the image.
+The two most prominent peaks in this histogram will be good indicators of the x-position of the base of the lane lines.
+This is used as a starting point for where to search for the lines.
+Then use a sliding window, placed around the line centers, to find and follow the lines up to the top of the frame and then fit a second order polynomial to find left and right predicted lines.

-The figure below depicts the histogram computed on the lower half of the warped image depicted above.
+Below is a text image showing the identified lane-lines:

 ![alt text][image5]